Wizard Alchemy Wiki

 Tier Race Rarity Key Passives & Bonuses Keep?

-A- Ice Crystal Epic (~5%) Excellent durability and ice element bonus.
-Movement penalty can feel restrictive early, but the damage bonus becomes very strong with ice spell setups.
+A Ice Crystal race in Wizard Alchemy Ice Crystal Epic (5%) +20% Ice Damage and +10% Max HP, with a -2 Move Speed penalty.
+Excellent durability and a strong damage bonus when paired with ice spell setups like Frost Thorns.
 Keep for ice builds.
 Consider rerolling if speed matters more to your style.

 How to Reroll Your Race